bartatgithub/MaxOnLinux/README.md

-# MaxOnLinux
+# MaxOnLinux (no code only tips and tricks)
-### A collection of useful bits and pieces from the Max on Linux thread.
+### A collection of useful tips and tricks from the Max on Linux thread.

 ***